hyosung11/Launch-School/Courses/JS109/questions.md

 console.log(name);
 ```

-This code will log `'nina'` because of variable scoping rules in JavaScript.
+This code will log `nina` because of variable scoping rules in JavaScript.
 When the `name` variable is declared within the scope of the function `outer`, it is limited to the scope of that function, and is terminated when the function is finished.
 The `console.log(name)` method only has access to variables in the global scope and cannot access variables within the scope of the function `outer`.
 Here, when `console.log()` is called on the last line, it only has access to the global variable `name` declared on line 1.
-Thus it logs `'nina'`.
+Thus it logs `nina`.

-If you were to call console.log(name) within the function outer(), then that would be variable shadowing, since it would log the value of name within the scope of outer(), which would be Jill.
+If you were to call `console.log(name)` within the function `outer()`, that would be variable shadowing, since it would log the value of `name` within the scope of `outer()`, which would be `Jill`.

 ## 7. Example 1 - What does this code log and why?